gfmio/awesome-github-template/README.md

 Or you can just pick and choose the parts you want and ignore the rest.

+When using the templates in this repository, please ensure to update any names and contact details in the files.

 ## Contributing

 If you've ever wanted to contribute to open source, now is your chance!